 Studying Geography is a fascinating journey aimed at developing life-long curiosity about our world and its people.
-Pupils at Queen Emma learn about diverse places, people, resources and natural and human environments as well as the powerful physical and human processes that shape and change our planet.
+Pupils at Queen Edith learn about diverse places, people, resources and natural and human environments as well as the powerful physical and human processes that shape and change our planet.
 Children develop important geographical skills such as collecting, analysing and presenting information they have gathered during fieldwork, learning how to interpret geographical information from maps, satellite photos, globes and diagrams, and communicating their findings and ideas in a variety of ways.

 Through their geographical knowledge and skills, children understand how their actions can impact on local and global environments.
 They are encouraged to think about solutions to urgent and relevant questions that affect their lives now and in the future, and how they can take responsibility for the stewardship of our planet.

 Below is a table of Geography topics for each year group by term:

 |Y6||World War II: Locating places involved in the war and examining the impact on human migration.||Fairtrade: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water||Volcanoes/Earthquakes: Studying the causes of volcanoes and earthquakes and understanding their impact on humans and the environment|

 |Y5||Ancient Britain Mapwork||Climbing Mountains: Mountains and Rivers Water Cycle||Arriving in Africa: Human and Physical Geography of Africa|

 |Y4||Land Uses - Atlas Skills||California and East Anglia: comparing physical and human features and exploring energy sources||The Great Outdoors: points of a compass, lines of latitude, longitude, climate zones and biomes.|